jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 So why did the hacker choose Brandom as their victim?
 It's clear they chose Brandom because they knew in advance that he had a Coinbase account.
 It's likely his email was leaked in a list of Coinbase users or from an equipment manufacturer or a bitcoin retailer.
 The fact is, when people like Brandom have so many different account, all linked together, there is a very large attack surface.
 This makes it more likely that a hacker will be able to find *some* way to compromise your digital life.

 # What do they have in common?
-Although the events describes in these articles are unfortunate to put it midly, they do provide valuable insight into the practi
+Although the events describes in these articles are unfortunate to put it midly, they do provide valuable insight into the security practices of those individuals and companies affected.

 - both stories of people being hacked